Best Tri-State Area’s Weekend Getaway Ideas

 Lake George stretches for 32 miles in the heart of the Adirondack Mountains.
 Georgia O’Keefe made its breathtaking vistas famous, but there is nothing quite like seeing them for yourself.
 Besides incredible natural beauty stretching as far as the eye can see, Lake George has a lot more to offer.
 Mini-golf courses, classic rollercoasters, craft beer breweries, and lake cruises – there is something for everyone.

 Many people equate New Jersey with its long beaches, boardwalks, and water sports – the summertime, essentially.
 However, historic towns like Burlington prove that New Jersey can be fun during winter as well.
 Over 300 years old, Burlington is one of the perfect tri-state area’s weekend getaways for a history buff.
-The historical society organizes walking tours which you don’t want to miss.
+In addition, the historical society organizes walking tours which you don’t want to miss.

 If antiquing is more your speed, you will not be disappointed.
-Burlington is one of the favorite spots for any antique-enthusiast in the know.
-Charming inns and bed and breakfasts, delicious food in restaurants, and beautiful nature make Burlington a perfect weekend getaway year-round.
+Burlington is one of the favorite spots for any antique enthusiast in the know.
+Charming inns and bed and breakfasts, delicious restaurants, and beautiful nature make Burlington a perfect weekend getaway year-round.

 Saratoga Springs, NY

 Saratoga Springs usually draws a huge horse racing crowd.
 These days, however, there are no races to watch.
 Besides, Saratoga Springs is a fun place to visit regardless of whether or not you’re interested in thoroughbreds.
-It is particularly fun to visit if you like spas.
+It is enjoyable to visit if you like spas.
 The Saratoga Spa State Park is famous for numerous mineral springs sprouting pretty much throughout the place.
 You can go on a self-guided tour of the springs and easily learn about their healing properties.
-There are also plenty of museums if you wish for a change of pace and a little history and culture during this most relaxing of the weekend getaways.
+There are also plenty of museums if you wish for a change of pace and a little history and culture during these most relaxing weekend getaways.

 Cape May, NJ

 Cape May is one of New Jersey’s finest beach towns.
-It found its way onto our list of the best tri-state area’s weekend getaways because it can be a great opportunity to catch these few remaining rays of sunshine.
+It found its way onto our list of the best tri-state area weekend getaways because it can be a great opportunity to catch these few remaining rays of sunshine.
 If you choose a bright weekend in autumn, you can still have a lot of fun there, even without swimming or other water-related activities.
 The ocean air alone is worth visiting.
 It will refresh you and provide a welcome respite from the stuffiness of city life.
-The nearby town of Green Creek is home to the Jersey Shore Alpacas – an alpaca farm that allows its visitors to meet and feed these charming creatures during what they call Open Farm Saturdays.
-Plan a perfect Weekend Getaways near New Jersey.
+In addition, the nearby town of Green Creek is home to the Jersey Shore Alpacas – an alpaca farm that allows its visitors to meet and feed these charming creatures during what they call Open Farm Saturdays.
+Plan a Perfect Weekend Getaways near New Jersey.

 If Mystic sounds vaguely familiar and even glamorous, you might be thinking of Mystic Pizza, the late 80s film starring Julia Roberts.
-We have great news for you if this is the case – you can grab a slice from this famous pizzeria and see what all the fuss is about.
+If this is the case, we have great news for you – you can grab a slice from this famous pizzeria and see what all the fuss is about.

 Traveling during the pandemic

 Traveling at the time of the coronavirus pandemic has proven to be quite tricky.
 There are no surprises there, really.
 Most people’s summer plans fell through for a variety of different reasons, so everyone is feeling the itch to travel this fall and winter, at least for a weekend getaway.
-The world has been opening up again slowly, though this doesn’t mean that danger is behind us.
+As a result, the world has been opening up again slowly, though this doesn’t mean that danger is behind us.

 Be thoughtful and careful when planning your trips, even if you aren’t traveling far.
-If you come up with a list of attractions you would like to visit or activities you want to do, always check if they are available close to the date of your trip.
+If you come up with a list of attractions, you would like to visit or activities you want to do, always check if they are available close to the date of your trip.
 Try to keep social distancing as much as you can, bring a mask and hand sanitizer with you and follow instructions.
 You’ll remain safe and able to enjoy one of these tri-state area’s weekend getaways to the fullest.
-So where are you planning a Weekend Getaways near New Jersey?
+So, where are you planning a Weekend Getaway near New Jersey?